brillout/goldpage/docs/readme.template.md

     A page that has (or very little) browser-side JavaScript is blazing fast on mobile.
   - Non-interactive.
     <br/>
-    Because your page is not rendered to the browser's DOM, your page connot have stateful views / interacrive views.
+    Because your page is not rendered to the browser's DOM, your page connot have stateful views / interactive views.

 In a nutshell:
-If your page needs to be interactive then you have to rendered it in the browser and set `doNotRenderInBrowser` to `false`.
+If your page is interactive then you have to rendered it in the browser and set `renderToDom` to `true`.
-But if your page isn't interactive then you can set `doNotRenderInBrowser` to `true` for increased performance and a blazing fast page on mobile devices.
+But if your page isn't interactive then you can set `renderToDom` to `false` for increased performance and a blazing fast page on mobile devices.

+###### renderToHtml

+With `renderToHtml` you control whether your page is rendered to HTML.

+By setting `renderToHtml` to `true` you get:
+- SEO
+- Social sharing
+- Slower dev speed
+- Faster time-to-first-paint
+- Slower performance

 ###### renderHtmlAtBuildTime